cloudmesh-community/book/chapters/prg/python/python-subprocess.md

 ## Getting the return code (OR exit status)

 If we get a non-zero return code, then it will raise a CalledProcessError.
-This object will have return code in returncode attribute and output will be in output attribute.
+This object will have a return code attribute and an output attribute.

 ```python
 >>> subprocess.check_output("exit 1", shell=True)